wilfredinni/python-cheatsheet/blog/python-easy-args-kwargs.md

 meta:
     layout: article
     title: Python *args and **kwargs Made Easy
-    description: args and kwargs may seem scary, but the truth is that they are not that difficult to grasp and have the power to grant your functions with flexibility and readability.
+    description: args and kwargs may seem scary, but the truth is that they are not that difficult to grasp and have the power to grant your functions with lots of flexibility.
     date: March 08, 2019
-    updated: July 1, 2022
+    updated: July 14, 2022
 </route>

 <blog-title-header :frontmatter="frontmatter" title="Python *args and **kwargs Made Easy" />